yekoufeng/open-match/jinq0123_modification.md

 * Add vendor.
 And remove `RUN go get` in Dockerfile.
 * Add vendor in cmd/mmforc/.
 And change Dockerfile.mmforc
 * Add docker_build.sh to build all docker images.
-* Change image registry in k8s/*.json
+* Change image registry in k8s/*.json and config json.